dotnet/iot/src/devices/Mcp23xxx/README.md

 ```

 ### Register Banking
-The number of ports vary between `Mcp23xxx` devices depending if it is 8-bit (1 port) or 16-bit (2 ports).
+The number of ports vary between `Mcp23xxx` devices depending if it is 8-bit (1 port) or 16-bit (2 ports) expander.
 The internal circuitry has a banking concept to group by port registers or by register type.
 This enables different configurations for reading/writing schemes.

 To allow this binding to work across the device family, you must use the provided arguments when using Reading/Writing methods.